The Cheeger Inequality and Coboundary Expansion: Beyond Constant Coefficients: Introduction

-From this point of view, studying the coboundary and cosystolic expansion of augmented sheaves in dimension $0$ is a natural step toward solving the open problem of constructing good\footnote{ As usual, a code $C\subseteq \Sigma^n$ (varying within a family) is called \emph{good} if it has linear distance and its rate is bounded away from $0$. } $2$-query locally testable codes.

-The main result of this work bounds the $0$-dimensional coboundary expansion of some special \emph{non-constant} augmented sheaves using the spectral expansion $\lambda(X,w)$ of their underlying weighted graph $(X,w)$.
-This gives rise to the first examples of \emph{non-constant} sheaves with good coboundary expansion.
+The main result of this work bounds the $0$-dimensional coboundary expansion of some special \emph{non-constant} sheaves using the spectral expansion $\lambda(X,w)$ of their underlying weighted graph $(X,w)$.
+This gives rise to the first examples of \emph{non-constant} sheaves on sparse graphs having good coboundary expansion.
 Before describing this result, we first explain why the non-constant case is difficult to handle.